Subscriber login, profile, and subscription management

 Q: How do I place my home delivery on vacation hold?

 A: As a service for print subscribers, we can temporarily stop your print newspaper delivery.
-During this time, although your newspaper will not be delivered, your subscription continues.
-To place your home delivery subscription on vacation hold, go to our subscriber services site, and select "Place a temporary hold" under "My Account."
-You will continue to have full access to all our digital platforms, including seattletimes.com, mobile apps for smartphone and tablet, and the digital Print Replica.
+During this time, although your newspaper will not be delivered, your subscription continues with full access to all our digital platforms, including seattletimes.com, mobile apps for iOS and Android and the digital Print Replica, and exact copy of the printed paper online.

 Q: When I go on vacation, can I put my digital subscription on hold?